 Once you fill out a FAFSA, you’ll learn how much aid you can qualify for if you choose to take advantage.
 You’ll also learn your required family contribution to school, which can be significantly less than college tuition depending on your family’s income and other factors.

 Private student loans are a viable option for students who need to borrow money for school and may exceed borrowing amounts offered through federal loans.
-Make sure to compare private loans across a handful of lenders to find the best private student loan option terms.
+Make sure to compare private loans across a handful of lenders to find the best loan terms.
 Since private loans are not backed by the federal government, they are not guaranteed and do require good credit to qualify.
-On the positive side, however, private student loans have been known to offer incredibly favorable terms to students who need help with school.
+On the positive side, however, private lenders have been known to offer incredibly favorable terms to students who need help with school.

-Once you’ve compared loan options and decided on a loan that meets your needs, it’s time to apply and get the ball rolling.
-Fortunately, our online world has made it easier than ever to apply for student loans from the comfort of your own home.
+Once you’ve compared loan options and decided on financing that meets your needs, it’s time to apply and get the ball rolling.
+Fortunately, our online world has made it easier than ever to apply for educational loans from the comfort of your own home.

 Generally speaking, you’ll start by choosing a lender or applying to receive multiple loan options through a service like LendingTree.
 Once you’ve nailed down a loan offer to move forward with, you’ll be able to upload any required documents right from your home computer.